A.F.C. RAPID SOCCER RULES

 The ball is out of play when:

-- it has wholly crossed the goal line or touch line whether on the ground or in the air
+- the entire ball crosses the goal line or touch line whether on the ground or in the air

 - play has been stopped by the referee